top of page

 committed to peace, friendship and respect for the land, its waters, the air that we breathe, for trees and plants, animals, people—all beings.

 Like many Canadians, my ancestors came here seeking refuge.
-My mother’s family arrived at Cape Breton from Scotland after the Highland Clearances.
-My father’s people migrated to the Niagara Peninsula from Pennsylvania at the turn of the 19th century and before that, came from Switzerland.
+My mother’s family arrived on the east coast from Scotland after the Highland Clearances.
+My father’s people migrated to the Niagara area from Pennsylvania at the turn of the 19th century and before that, came from Switzerland.

 In the spirit of Treaty 18 and of treaties signed all across Canada, I am accountable for the privileges and responsibilities of living here.
 My home is on Anishinaabe territory, under the stewardship of the Saugeen Ojibway Nation and the Three Fires Confederacy.
 This territory is also traditional home to Wendat, Haudenosaunee and other Indigenous peoples who have lived here for thousands of years.

-I am grateful to live with two human partners and a very large dog on the southern shore of Georgian Bay in Ontario.
-I identify as queer, non-binary (she/her).
+I am grateful to live with two human partners and a very large dog on the southern shore of Manidoo-gitchi gami (Georgian Bay) in Ontario.
+I identify as queer (she/they).

 bottom of page